 Drafting Basics: Organizational Parts and Contractual Concepts

 The first stage of the contract lifecycle is the drafting stage.
 Contract drafting is one of the most crucial parts of the contract management lifecycle because it provides the foundation upon which the rest of the contract is built.
 Clarity and precision in contract drafting are essential for making sure that both parties needs are met.
 Additionally, having a well-written contract during every business deal can help provide a strong layer of legal protection.
-Below we’ll go over some of the main aspects that should be included in all drafts and best practices for drafting a contract.
+Here are some of the main aspects that should be included in all drafts, as well as key best practices for drafting a contract.

 Like most legal documents, all contracts follow a basic format, called contract parts.
-The style of a contract may vary widely from one industry to another.
-The length and detail of a contract will also vary greatly, depending on the complexity of the transaction.
+The style, length, and details vary widely by industry and complexity of the transaction.
 However, every contract contains at least some of the common contract parts:

 The Contract Frame—The formal language at the beginning and the signatures at the end.